Mohyoo/Gemini-Py-CLI/README.md

 * Customizable, you can edit many settings, like colors, delays, completion...
   (Not all areas are modifiable yet, but in progress).

-* Stubborn error handling, yet still not perfect.

 * Word suggestion & completion:
 	+ Suggest from a wordlist, a menu popup to choose a word from.
 	+ Suggest from history, you get inline completion upon typing words from previous prompts.

 * Cross platform, binaries are not yet created, perhaps on request I'll do that (I'm too lazy).

 * Common keyboard shortcuts + Vim/Emacs shortcuts (default off, beta) + Mouse support (beta).

+* Stubborn error handling, yet still not perfect.

 ## Quick Start
 #### 1) Python Setup:
 1. Install [Python](https://www.python.org/downloads/) version suitable for your system.
-2. Install required libraries, open CMD & type: `pip install httpx google-genai prompt_toolkit rich`
+2. Install required libraries, open CMD & type: `pip install httpx google-genai prompt_toolkit rich pyperclip`
 3. Unleash the power of the script, open CMD & type: `python gemini.py` <br> (Obviously, you'll get an API key error, just continue reading.)

 #### 2) First Launch: